stefanofa/awesome/TOPICS.md

 *   [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager.

-## developer-tools

-*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager.

-*   [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.

-*   [wclr/yalc](https://github.com/wclr/yalc) - Work with yarn/npm packages locally like a boss.

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
-Develop and test your cloud & Serverless apps offline

-*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
-Built with 💜 by the Trigger.dev team.

-*   [protofire/solhint](https://github.com/protofire/solhint) - Solhint is an open-source project to provide a linting utility for Solidity code.

 ## development-environment

 *   [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager.